Birding Hotspots Around the island

 Many birds are residents, spending their lives on the island.
 Some of these

 have been isolated from mainland populations for so long they have become significantly different and are now classified as King Island subspecies – unique to this island.
-These subspecies are:
+These subspecies are the King Island:

-the King Island Scrubtit (Critically Endangered), Brown Thornbill (Critically Endangered), Green Rosella (Vulnerable), Black Currawong (Vulnerable), Dusky Robin, Yellow Wattlebird, Tasmanian Scrubwren, Tasmanian Thornbill and Suburb Fairy-wren.
+Scrubtit (Critically Endangered), Brown Thornbill (Critically Endangered), Green Rosella (Endangered), Black Currawong (Critically Endangered), Dusky Robin, Yellow Wattlebird (Endangered), Tasmanian Scrubwren, Tasmanian Thornbill and Suburb Fairy-wren.

 Beach-nesting birds are both resident and migratory.
 Some, such as the Hooded Plover move around the island when they aren’t breeding but as far as we know, they don’t leave it altogether.
 However, many of the Pied Oystercatchers are known to head to the mainland during the winter.